How Much Does a Bathroom Remodel Cost in Westchester County, NY?

 Expansion scope

 Absorbing an adjacent closet or bedroom into the primary bath typically adds $15K–$40K depending on what you’re giving up elsewhere.
-If the expansion means rerouting plumbing stacks from an upper floor or moving a load-bearing wall, add another $8K–$25K.
+If the expansion means rerouting plumbing stacks from an upper floor or moving a load-bearing wall, add another $8K–$25K—and a structural engineer’s drawings.

 Ventilation and moisture in larger bathrooms

-Larger primary bathrooms need properly sized exhaust — typically a 150–200 CFM fan with a humidity-sensing switch, sometimes two fans for larger rooms.
-A primary bath with a steam shower needs a dedicated vapor-tight ceiling and enhanced ventilation.
-These are code items in Westchester, not optional.
+Larger primary bathrooms typically use a 110–200 CFM exhaust fan (sized for room volume, not just code minimum) with humidity-sensing or timer switch, sometimes two fans for larger rooms.
+A primary bath with a steam shower needs a vapor-tight ceiling and enhanced ventilation.
+Code-compliance is the floor; properly sized ventilation is what actually keeps the room from growing mold.

-Tile labor is more expensive than the tile
+Tile labor often costs more than the tile itself

-The highest tile labor rate goes to small-format mosaic (1x1, 2x2 penny rounds), glass tile that’s translucent and shows thinset behind it, herringbone and chevron patterns, and handmade or uneven tile that requires constant shimming.
-A $12/sf porcelain plank in a straight stack runs $8–$12/sf of installation labor.
-The same porcelain in a herringbone runs $16–$22/sf.
-A 1x1 glass mosaic runs $28–$45/sf of labor on top of the tile price.
+The highest tile labor rates go to small-format mosaic (1x1, 2x2 penny rounds), translucent glass tile that shows thinset behind it, herringbone and chevron patterns, and handmade or uneven tile that requires constant shimming.
+A straight-stack porcelain plank typically runs $8–$12/sf of installation labor; the same porcelain in herringbone runs $16–$22/sf; a 1x1 glass mosaic can run $28–$45/sf of labor on top of the tile price.

 Natural stone premiums that aren’t in the brochure

 Natural stone floors need to be sealed before grout and after, resealed annually, and require a crack-isolation membrane under them on wood-framed floors.
-That’s $4–$8/sf of additional cost most homeowners don’t see quoted.
-Stone shower walls need the same careful waterproofing layer but also need hydrostatic-pressure-resistant grout and occasional restoration over the life of the room.
+That’s additional cost most homeowners don’t see quoted.
+Stone shower walls need careful waterproofing under and behind, hydrostatic-pressure-resistant grout, and occasional restoration over the life of the room.

 Why adding a circuit costs what it does

-In a Westchester bathroom gut, adding one 20-amp GFCI circuit means pulling new wire from the panel (which may be on the opposite end of the house), possibly upgrading the panel if it’s full, fishing through walls and floors without opening the full path, and getting it inspected.
-At $145–$195/hr for a licensed electrician, even a “simple” new circuit is $1.5K–$4K by the time it’s live.
+In a Westchester bathroom gut, adding one 20-amp GFCI circuit can mean pulling new wire from a panel that may be on the opposite side of the house, possibly upgrading the panel if it’s full or has FPE/Zinsco issues, fishing through walls and floors without opening the full path, and getting it inspected.
+Even a “simple” new circuit commonly runs $1.5K–$4K by the time it’s live.

-Bronxville, Scarsdale, Rye: add 20–35% to the ranges above.
+Bronxville, Scarsdale, Rye: typically 20–35% above the ranges above.
 Yonkers, White Plains, Greenburgh: track the county average.
-Northern Westchester: slightly above average, mostly from site logistics.
+Northern Westchester (Mount Kisco, Chappaqua, Bedford, Armonk, Pound Ridge, Katonah): 5–15% above average, mostly from site logistics.
+(For a town-specific example, see bathroom remodel cost in Pleasantville and Mount Pleasant.)

 What drives the Bronxville/Scarsdale/Rye premium

 Three factors.
-Labor supply is tight in the top-dollar towns because the same tradespeople are booked on $10M home projects.
-Material expectations run higher by default — contractors bidding in these markets price to a finish level most homeowners there expect.
-Permit fees in these towns can hit 2–3% of construction value (higher than the county norm of 1–1.5%).
+Labor supply is tight in the top-dollar towns because the same tradespeople are booked on much larger projects.
+Material expectations run higher by default—contractors bidding in these markets price to the finish level the market expects.
+And permit fees in these towns can run higher than the Westchester average, since fees are typically calculated as a percentage of construction value.

 Why northern Westchester runs slightly higher

-Mount Kisco, Chappaqua, Bedford, Armonk, Pound Ridge, and Katonah all carry site-logistics premiums — longer drives for trades, harder material delivery access, and on older properties, septic and well considerations that don’t apply in the southern part of the county.
+Northern Westchester carries site-logistics premiums—longer drives for trades, harder material delivery access, and on older properties, septic and well considerations that don’t apply in the southern part of the county.
 Expect 5–15% above the county average rather than the 20–35% of the top-dollar towns.

 Yonkers/White Plains/Greenburgh midrange